 Most founders wait until the team is already broken before thinking about structure.

 By then, fixing it costs three times as much.
-Roles need to be redefined, accountability needs to be reset, and some people end up in the wrong positions.
+Roles need to be redefined.
+Accountability needs to be reset.
+Some people end up in the wrong positions.
+Political tension builds around who "really" owns what.
 It is painful, slow, and avoidable.

-The time to think about team structure is before you need it - not when the cracks are already showing.
+The time to think about team structure is before you need it, not when the cracks are already showing.
+This guide covers the specific inflection points, the design principles that hold across business types, the common org patterns that actually work at each stage, and the mistakes to avoid.

 Why Teams Break Without Structure